-Plan (WLLP) will require substantial funding for education infrastructure and substantial developer contributions.
+The implementation of the West Lothian Local Plan (WLLP) will require substantial funding for education infrastructure and substantial developer contributions.
 It is a key requirement of the WLLP that development should not proceed beyond existing infrastructure capacity and that planning permission should not be granted until relevant infrastructure is provided or committed.
 Policy 9 of the approved Strategic Development Plan (SDP) for Edinburgh and South East Scotland identifies a similar provision.

-Policy IMP 3 of the WLLP requires developer contributions to help overcome education constraints and this is mirrored in Policy 9 of the SDP.
+Policy IMP3 of the WLLP requires developer contributions to help overcome education constraints and this is mirrored in policy 9 of the SDP.

-Policy IMP 17 of the WLLP indicates that planning agreements (now planning obligations) will be entered into where appropriate and that developer contributions will be sought in accordance with circular 12/1996 - Planning Agreements (this circular has been replaced by circular 3/2012).
+Policy IMP17 of the WLLP indicates that

+planning agreements (now planning obligations) will be entered into where appropriate and that developer contributions will be sought in accordance with circular 12/1996 - Planning Agreements (this circular has been replaced by circular 3/2012).

 Developer contributions may also be obtained through section 69 agreements under the Local Government (Scotland) Act 1973.

 There are no SEA, equality, health or risk assessment issues.

+III Implications for Scheme of Delegation to Officers

+None.

+IV Impact on performance and performance indicators

+None

-111 Implications for Scheme of Delegations to Officers None.
-IV Impact on performance and performance Indicators None. v Relevance to Single Outcome Agreement Outcome 1 - Our children have the best start in life and are ready to succeed.
+V Relevance to Single Outcome Agreement

+Outcome 1 - Our children have the best start in life and are ready to succeed.

 Outcome 2 - We are better educated and have access to increased and better quality learning and employment opportunities.

 Outcome 3 - Our economy is diverse and dynamic and West Lothian is an attractive place for doing business.

-VI Resources - (Financial, Staffing and Property) Residential developers will be required to make payments in accordance with the SPG.
-The SPG will apply to council owned sites that are to be developed for housing.
-VII Consideration at PDSP Developer Contributions towards the provisions of primary school capacity for the denominational sector in Broxburn, East Calder and Winchburgh, June 2006.
+VI Resources - (Financial, Staffing and Property)

+Residential developers will be required to make payments in accordance with the SPG.

+The SPG will apply to all housing sites and housing proposals within the catchment area for St Paul's Primary School, East Calder.

+VII Consideration at PDSP

+Developer Contributions towards the provisions of primary school capacity for the denominational sector in Broxburn, East Calder and Winchburgh, June 2006.

 This SPG on St Paul's will replace the East Calder component of the 2006 SPG.

+VIII Other Consultations

+Internal:

+Education, Finance and Estates, Legal, and Construction Services.

+External:

-VIII Other consultations Internal: Education, Finance, Estates and Legal.
-External: Community Councils, developers, landowners and Homes for Scotland will be consulted on the draft SPG.
-The draft SPG will also be published on the
+Community Councils, developers, landowners and Homes for Scotland will be consulted on the draft SPG.

-The draft SPG will also be published on the council's website during the consultation period.
+The draft SPG will also published on the council's website during the consultation period.